WcAServices/atshop-docs/docs/guide/authentication.md

 > Authentication is fully optional - unless you need to perform an action that specifically asks for authorization.

 While most API actions can be performed without any form of authentication, certain actions that involve modification or access to sensitive information require you to authorize yourself.

-Certain methods and publications (normally prefixed with `admin.`) require administrative privileges for the associated shop.
+These methods and publications are normally prefixed with `admin.` and require administrative permissions for the associated shop.

 ## Fetching your login token
 Head over to [atshop.io](https://atshop.io) and login.
 Once logged in, open up your browser's developer console and